7h3rAm/7h3rAm.github.io/_posts/capinfos.md

 capinfos.py: Pure Python Pcap Statistics Tool
 =============================================
-date: 2/Aug/2015
+date: 02/Aug/2015
-summary: This post introduces a pure-Python way of parsing a pcap file and generating statistics like capinfos tool from Wireshark.
+summary: This post introduces a pure-Python way of parsing a pcap file and generating statistics like the capinfos tool from Wireshark.
 tags: code

 ## Introduction